gonzakayunawel/co2_emissions_predict_SLR/README.md

 # Build a model that be able to predict CO2 Emissions
-Using Simple Linear Regression Model build a model that be able to predict CO2 Emissions from combustion engines.
+Using Simple Linear Regression build a model that be able to predict CO2 Emissions from combustion engines.